wanghao9610/X-SAM/README.md

 This project has referenced some excellent open-sourced repos ([xtuner](https://github.com/InternLM/xtuner), [VLMEvalKit](https://github.com/open-compass/VLMEvalKit), [Sa2VA](https://github.com/magic-research/Sa2VA)).
 Thanks for their wonderful works and contributions to the community.

 ## :pushpin: Citation
-If you find X-SAM is helpful for your research or applications, please consider giving us a star 🌟 and citing it by the following BibTex entry.
+If you find X-SAM helpful for your research or applications, please consider giving us a star 🌟 and citing it using the following BibTeX entry.

 ```bibtex